phiresky/masters-thesis/manuscript.md

 their extrinsic properties, e.g., their current position, rotation, and speed.
 This also causes them to have a different perspective, different observations and thus different actions, resulting in differing behavior even when they are acting according to the same policy.
-We thus only environments where the agents are homogenous — each agent has the same possible observations and actions.
+We thus only consider environments where the agents are homogenous — each agent has the same possible observations and actions.

 We only consider cooperative environments, and we use the same reward function for all agents.
 Real-world multi-agent tasks are usually cooperative since in